 Fellowship; Department of Environmental Science, Graduate School Scholarship (2017- )

 Travel award; Society of Risk Analysis (SRA) (2016)

-Inhaled particles XII.
-"Comparing the Baseline Morphology, Gene, and Protein Expressions of Two Immortalized and Two Cancer-Derived Lung Cell Lines”.
-Glasgow, Scotland (Sept 2017).
+Inhaled Particles XII.
+“Comparing the Baseline Cellular Morphology & the Gene/Protein Expressions of Two Immortalized and Two Cancer-Derived Human Lung Cell Lines.”
+Poster presentation.
+Glasgow, UK (September 2017)

-Graduate Student Association (GSA) research showcase and picnic.
-“Toxicological Pathways induced after Nanoparticle Exposure”.
+Baylor Graduate Student Association (GSA) Research Showcase.
+“Toxicological Pathways Induced After Nanoparticle Exposure.”
+Poster presentation.
 Waco, TX (April 2017).
+Poster.

-Texas Society For Microscopy (TSM) Annual meeting, “The Role of Surface Chemistry on Intracellular Oxidant Generation after Exposure to Nanoparticle Mixtures”.
+Texas Society for Microscopy (TSM) Annual Meeting.
+“The Role of Surface Chemistry on Intracellular Oxidant Generation after Exposure to Nanoparticle Mixtures”.
+Poster presentation.
 Waco, TX (February 2017).
+Poster.

-Society for Risk Analysis (SRA) Annual Meeting, Understanding Nanomaterial Health Risk Group.
+Society for Risk Analysis (SRA) Annual Meeting, Session Understanding Nanomaterial Health Risk Group.
 “An Initial Screening Level Risk Assessment Report of Copper, Silver, & Gold Nanoparticle-Enabled Products”.
+Oral presentation.
 San Diego, CA (December 2016).
+Platform.

-Sayes CM*and Lujan H. (2017).
+Sayes CM and H Lujan.
+(2017).
 “Characterizing the Nano-Bio Interface Using Microscopic Techniques: Imaging the Cell System Is Just as Important as Imaging the Nanoparticle System”.
-Current Protocols in Chemical Biology, 9(3):213-231.
+Current Protocols in Chemical Biology 9(3):213-231.